Slimmdaoud/SafeClub/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - MetaMask browser extension
-- Ganache (for local blockchain) or access to a testnet
+- Ganache (for local blockchain, default port 7545) or access to a testnet
+- Remix IDE (online at remix.ethereum.org)

 ## Installation and Setup